-Students will be able to use scratch paper for the online Grade 8 Science test.
+Students will be able to use scratch paper or blank grid paper for the online Grade 8 Science test.
 This paper must be collected and destroyed by the test administrator immediately following the test.
 The test administrator must not look at what the student has written on the scratch paper.